Year 5 reading list for children aged 9-10

 Ajay and the Mumbai Sun by Varsha Shah

 When Ajay starts up a school newspaper with his friends Saif, Vinod, Jasmin and Jai, he stumbles upon a web of corruption by powerful people.
 Can he evade danger and expose the crimes?
 With rich cultural details and compelling storytelling, Ajay and the Mumbai Sun is a sublime slice of life to wistfully lose a few days reading.
-It’s also a must-read for children involved in school newspapers, and an inspirational book to encourage pupils to care about finding the truth.
+It’s also a must-read for children involved in school newspapers, and an inspirational book to encourage students to care about finding the truth.

 Thriller